diana-hep/oamap/README.rst

     len(eccentricity_array), len(semimajor_axis_array)
     # (1153, 2076)

-Missing values are not padded— these arrays contain exactly as much data as is necessary to reconstruct the objects.
+Missing values are not padded— these arrays contain exactly as much data as necessary to reconstruct the objects.

 Repeated strings can also bloat a dataset, so they're often replaced with enumeration constants— integers whose meaning is either encoded in the schema or in external documentation.
 OAMap has a pointer data type that naturally provides self-documenting enumeration constants.
 Consider the difference between the planet's ``name`` field, which has no expected duplicates: